 Black Isle made attempts to create Baldur's Gate 3 while it held the license, but these endeavors ended up in a total failure.
 Within time classic role-playing games have become obsolete and less popular, until stubborn studios, with the support of Kickstarter platform, have managed to release such titles as Wasteland 2, Pillars of Eternity, Tyranny or Divinity Original Sin.

 Larian studios, the creators of the latter (and the phenomenal Divinity Original Sin 2) are responsible for Baldur's Gate 3.
 The third part of the Baldur's Gate series tells a story that takes place one hundred years after the events of Throne of Bhaal.
-However, it will refer to the previous storylines rather sporadically.
-The gameplay received a marvelous 3D graphics generated by modified version of Original Sin engine.
+However, it will refer to the previous storylines rather sporadically..
+The gameplay received a marvellous 3D graphics generated by modified version of Original Sin engine.
 However, we will still witness the whole action from a top-down isometric camera.
 There is one major change though.
 This time combat is turn-based.
 We will be able to choose between one of the already-made heroes with a story written by Larian studios or use a character creation wizard to create our own protagonist from a scratch.
 Also, players can add unselected heroes to their party.

 During the gameplay, we will be able to develop our heroes to the 10th level of experience.
 Just like in Original Sin 2, we will explore several large, open-ended areas.
 We're heading towards the titular city from which the Mind Flayers have taken us – a race of invaders whose distant past is connected to The Gate.
 Over the course of the game, we will discover what those connections are.